Easy DIY File Cabinet Makeover With Contact Paper

 Step 4: Trim Extra Contact Paper Off The Top

-Once you wrap the edge and corners you can use a xacto knife to carefully trim an excess.
+Once you wrap the edges and corners, use an Xacto knife to trim any excess carefully.

 Step 6: Check For Air Bubbles

-Rub your nail or piece of cardboard or old credit card on all edges to make sure that you made the contact paper stick.
+Rub your nail or a piece of cardboard or an old credit card on all edges to make sure that you made the contact paper stick.

 Step 8: Prep Areas Not Getting Painting